Crypt0zauruS/Crypt0zauruS/README.md

 - 🌱 I ❤️ to learn Javascript, React JS, Next JS, Solidity and 3D animations skills

-- 💞️ My aim is to find a Web3 job, especially in Canada 🇨🇦

 - 📫 How to reach me ?

      On twitter: